MicrosoftDocs/azure-docs/articles/event-grid/troubleshoot-subscription-validation.md

 ![Cloud event subscription validation using Postman](./media/troubleshoot-subscription-validation/cloud-event-subscription-validation-postman.png)

+Use the **HTTP OPTIONS** method for validation with cloud events.
 To learn more about cloud event validation for webhooks, see [Endpoint validation with cloud events](webhook-event-delivery.md#endpoint-validation-with-event-grid-events).

 ## Event grid event subscription validation using Curl
 Here's the sample Curl command for validating a webhook subscription of an Event Grid event: